angevaldo/superphoenix/README.md

 # Usage
-Go to <a href="https://coronalabs.com/" target="_blank">SDK website</a> and install.
+Go to <a href="https://coronalabs.com/">SDK website</a> and install.
 Execute it and open the main.lua file localized in root game directory.
 ```
 game/main.lua
 ```

 # SDK Documentation
-Complete <a href="https://docs.coronalabs.com/guide/programming/index.html" target="_blank">SDK documentation and APIs references</a>.
+Complete <a href="https://docs.coronalabs.com/guide/programming/index.html">SDK documentation and APIs references</a>.